Fellow Since 2009

 Seeding Food Security, Sovereignty and Culture

-This profile was prepared when Munyaradzi Saruchera was elected to the Ashoka Fellowship in 2009.
+This description of Munyaradzi Saruchera's work was prepared when Munyaradzi Saruchera was elected to the Ashoka Fellowship in 2009.

 Approximately sixty percent of South Africa’s seed patrimonies of local or traditional varieties of food crops have been lost as people have migrated from rural areas to the urban areas over the last several generations.
 Munya is building a network of integrated home seed banks that not only preserves vital crop varieties in South Africa, but also revitalizes food sources and culture.
 His approach allows households in urban areas to self identify and conserve heirloom and noncommercial white maize, watermelon, peanut, Jugo beans, and sorghum seeds.
 He teaches would-be gardeners and provides seeds to urban farmers interested in planting these traditional crops and has effectively created a ‘green source’ for poor farmers: a complete system of household seed exchange.